TrongKiennn/Final_Project/README.md

    - Quality assurance standards will be followed in upcoming milestones to ensure code quality, reliability, and maintainability.

 ### Milestone 02: Intermediate Development (Weeks 8–11)
+The team has completed 7 hours of work for **Milestone 2**, focusing on two main features:

+1. **OrderPage (4 hours):** Developed the interface for placing orders, customizing products, displaying order details, and supporting payment via pop-ups.
+2. **Search and Sort (3 hours):** Implemented functionality to search and sort products by name.
+[ProjectProposal](https://docs.google.com/document/d/1kSat9CqWG8-aWRFB-62Lu82mtGdHkVtC2Y2KuRkuEpE/edit?usp=sharing)

+Both features have been thoroughly tested and are operating as expected, meeting the milestone timeline.

 Task Assignment Table:
 | 22120151                                                                                                                             | 22120167                                                                                                                             |